PoCInnovation/Workshops/security/steganography-2/README.md

 ## [](https://github.com/PoCInnovation/Pool2021/blob/master/Security/Steganography/student.md#filter-pictures) Magic
-A friend sent you this photo saying it was very important,it's now time for you to challenge the mystery box !
+A friend sent you this photo saying it was very important,it's now time for you to challenge the Magic box !

  As always the challenge files are in `magic.png`